School Council President

 The School Council is made up of 8 parents members, 3 staff members and the Principal.

-The School Council oversees the financial and general organization of the school.
+The School Council oversees the financial and general organisation of the school.

-The School Council has a number of sub committees and these include:
+The School Council has a number of sub committees which include

 - Buildings and Grounds